-You will arrive at Mývatn, home to some of the most unusual and exciting geological and geothermal manifestations in Iceland.
+You will arrive at Mývatn, home to some of Iceland's most unusual and exciting geological and geothermal manifestations.
 Discover its pseudocraters, explosion craters, recent lava flows, and cauldrons of boiling mud.
 After the exhausting last days, you have the option to relax in an outdoor geothermal pool or hike in this surreal apocalyptic setting.

 Travel time: approx. 4 hours / approx. 300 km

 Overnight with breakfast in Mývatn, Iceland

 Your senses have never been more alive!
 Embark on a sensory journey through Mývatn, Iceland’s fourth-largest lake.
 Because of its serenity, birdlife, and volcanoes, it’s one of the country’s most impressive natural attractions.
 Mývatn is an incredibly active geothermal area, giving it unique and beautiful geology.